-The Nominating Committee's function is to assist the Board in assessing existing Directors and identifying, nominating, and recruiting new Directors.
-In making these assessments and recommendation, the Nominating Committee will consider the required mix of skills, character, competence, caliber, knowledge, experience, professionalism, integrity, time and other qualities of the individual to fulfill the duties of a Director appropriately.
+The Nominating Committee's function is to assist the Board in assessing existing Directors and identifying, nominating, and recruiting new Directors in compliance with the Fit and Proper Policy.
+In making these assessments and recommendation, the Nominating Committee will consider the required mix of skills, character, competence, caliber, knowledge, experience, professionalism, integrity, time and other qualities of the individual to fulfill the duties of a director appropriately.
 In the case of candidate for the position of Independent Non-Executive Director, the Nominating Committee will also evaluate the candidate's ability to discharge such responsibilities/functions as expected from an Independent Non-Executive Director.
 The final decision on the appointment of any directors of the Company shall be determined by the Board.
 Meanwhile, the Company Secretaries will ensure that all appointments comply fully with relevant legal and regulatory requirements.